ayaanrezwan/medsprint26team42/README.md

 # Retain — MedSprint 2026

 A hackathon prototype for muscular dystrophy patients.
 The system is a knee brace with an electromagnetic solenoid lock that holds the knee in an extended position to prevent collapse.
-It is controlled by two push buttons on the brace itself.
+It is controlled by two push buttons on a mouth retainer.

 ---